Augustin Novák

-Augustin Novák (1890 - 1970), sometimes referred to as Novak or Nowak was an Austro-Hungarian World War I flying ace credited with five or seven aerial victories.
+Augustin Novák (sometimes referred to as Novak or Nowak; 1890–1970) was a Czech World War I flying ace credited with five or seven aerial victories.
 A prewar soldier, who had joined the horse artillery in 1911, he participated in the early Battle of Krasnik against the Russians, winning a Silver Medal for Bravery.
 After transferring to aviation service in January 1916, he became a two-seater pilot on the Russian, Romanian, and Italian Fronts.
 His aerial victories earned him two more awards of the Medal for Bravery, both First Class.
 He was then removed from combat to become an instructor in January 1918.

 Early life

-Augustin Novák was Czechoslovakian, born in Botenwald in 1890.
+Augustin Novák was born in Butovice, Moravia, Austria-Hungary (today part of Studénka, Czech Republic) in 1890.

 Service in the artillery

 Novák joined the horse artillery in 1911.
 When World War I began, his unit went into action on the Russian Front.
 At the Battle of Krasnik, he won the Silver Medal for Bravery, 2nd Class.